 \section{Conclusion}

-We introduced SyncTwin, a digital-twin framework that unifies fast RGB-only 3D reconstruction with real-time scene synchronization for safe and robust grasping in dynamic, partially occluded environments.
-By leveraging VGGT-based reconstruction, segmentation-aware denoising, and memory-driven geometry completion, SyncTwin provides accurate object geometry and reliable grasp generation from limited visual input.
-By bridging the sim-to-real gap through consistent digital-twin updates, the system enables simulation-based planners to execute safe, collision-aware trajectories on real robots without retraining.
+We introduced SyncTwin, a digital twin framework that unifies fast RGB-only 3D reconstruction with real-time scene synchronization for safe and robust execution in dynamic, partially occluded environments.
+By combining learning-based reconstruction, segmentation-aware denoising, and memory-driven geometry completion, SyncTwin provides accurate object geometry and reliable grasp generation from limited visual input, enabling simulation-based planners to execute safe, collision-aware trajectories on real robots without retraining.

-Our experiments demonstrate substantial improvements over existing baselines such as NVBlox, including higher obstacle-avoidance success rates, more stable behavior in a dynamic environment, and improved grasp performance under single-view occlusion.
-These results highlight the advantage of combining fast asset generation with persistent memory and real-time synchronization, enabling safe and accurate execution in real-world environments.
+Our experiments demonstrate substantial improvements over existing baselines such as NVBlox, including higher obstacle-avoidance success rates, more stable behavior in dynamic environments, and improved grasp performance under single-view occlusion.
+These results highlight the effectiveness of integrating fast asset generation with persistent memory and real-time synchronization for reliable real-world execution.

-Looking forward, two extensions appear particularly promising.
-First, enabling online asset expansion by integrating Stage~I construction into Stage~II synchronization would allow the system to incrementally acquire new objects as they appear.
-Second, distributed or multi-GPU system designs that decouple perception, synchronization, and planning could further improve responsiveness under fast dynamic scenes.
-Consequently, these enable more adaptive, real-world–oriented digital-twin synchronization. {
+Looking forward, several extensions are promising.
+Integrating Stage~I construction into Stage~II synchronization would enable online asset expansion, allowing the system to incrementally acquire new objects.
+Extending SyncTwin beyond geometry-level synchronization to visual appearance consistency would support more realistic simulation and training of visuomotor policies.
+In addition, distributed or multi-GPU system designs that decouple perception, synchronization, and planning could improve responsiveness in highly dynamic scenes.
+Together, these directions enable adaptive and scalable digital twin synchronization for real-world robotic systems.